Are you ready to create better money habits?

 What’s even worse is that credit card companies make the minimum payments so low that they really make their money with the hidden cost called interest.

-By making minimum monthly payments you are basically getting charged even more money just to be able to pay off your purchase slowly instead of at the time you bought it.
+By making minimum monthly payments, you are basically getting charged even more money just to be able to pay off your purchase slowly instead of at the time you bought it.

 If you have a balance of $1,000 on your 10% interest rate credit card and you only make the minimum payment of $20 per month, you are going to pay $300 in interest.

 Ask yourself, is it worth it to use credit cards??
-I think not, it’s time to start forming better money habits!
+I think not it’s time to start forming better money habits!

-In order to break this bad money habit, try leaving your credit card at home.
+To break this bad money habit, try leaving your credit card at home.
 You don’t have to go wild and cut it up (you can if you want to) but just leave it at home.

 Get used to not having it on you.